 Further health information:

-Road Conditions and Safety: Sint Maarten’s main roads are paved and well-marked, but narrower and dimly lit.
+Road Conditions and Safety: Sint Maarten’s main roads are narrow and dimly lit.
 Driving at night is reasonably safe, as long as drivers are familiar with the route and road conditions.
 Proceed through intersections with caution.

-Taxis are unmetered.
+Public Transportation: Taxis are unmetered.
 Passengers should determine the price in advance.
-Rental car kiosks are located inside the Princess Juliana International Airport.
+Rental car agencies are located near the Princess Juliana International Airport.
 Be sure you are sufficiently insured.
 Ask your car rental agency for instructions in case of an accident.

 See our Road Safety page for more information.
 Visit the website of Sint Maarten’s national tourist office and national authority responsible for road safety.

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Sint Maarten’s Civil Aviation Authority as not being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Sint Maarten’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.